Pianist, organist, composer, arranger

 As an organist, Iain has given solo recitals at Birmingham Town Hall, the Bridgewater Hall Manchester, in cathedrals across the UK and in Reykjavik Iceland.
 His solo performance in the Proms 2007 on the Royal Albert Hall organ was critically acclaimed, the Independent writing “he’s an authentic star, and deserves to have a Prom all to himself.”
 He has accompanied the BBC Singers in numerous concerts, recordings and broadcasts.
 His performance of Arvo Part’s Trivium was featured on the cover CD of BBC Music Magazine in 2016.
 In 2011, 2013 and 2017 he played organ works by Arnold Schoenberg and Eric Zeisl in Los Angeles for concerts presented by the Schoenberg family.
 He performed his Animal Parade in 2015 at the Royal Festival Hall for a family concert.
 Iain has accompanied choirs around the world, including concerts with the London Philharmonic Choir in Malaysia and Hong Kong.
 He was Organ Scholar at St John's College, Cambridge University, with whom he toured Japan, South Africa and Europe, and recorded English music for an award-winning series on the Naxos label.
 Previously he was Organ Scholar at St George's Chapel, Windsor Castle where he played for numerous Royal occasions.

 Iain is a prolific composer and arranger, and has made hundreds of arrangements ranging from operas to piano pieces.
 Iain’s compositions have been performed internationally and recorded on numerous labels.
 He has composed two 35 minute orchestral works combining poems by Craig Charles with a continuous full score, Scary Fairy: Red Riding Hood and Scary Fairy: Hansel and Gretel.
 These were first performed and broadcast on BBC Radio 2 ‘Friday Night is Music Night’ with the BBC Philharmonic, narrated by Craig Charles.
 Iain has also made chamber versions of both pieces for 14 players, which have also been performed with Craig Charles.
 For the BBC Proms in 2018 he composed an orchestral work Gershwinicity based on five Gershwin songs for five former BBC Young Musician of the Year winners.
 He also arranged extracts from Saint-Saens The Carnival of the Animals for symphony orchestra and four pianists for the same concert.
 Iain composed a short orchestral work A Shipshape Shindig for the BBC Proms in 2017, which was performed three times by the Royal Northern Sinfonia in special outdoor concerts in Hull.
 It has subsequently been performed by orchestras in France and Germany.
 For the Wallace and Gromit Prom in 2012 he composed a jazz guide to the orchestra Wing It, and a Double Violin Concerto, both of which were a critical and popular success.
 His orchestral music has been performed in concert and live on French national radio by the Orchestre National Bordeaux Aquitaine with the conductor Paul Daniel.
 Iain’s choral work The Burning Heavens was nominated for a British Composer Award in 2010, and his setting of the canticles, the ‘Blues’ Service, has received numerous performances in churches and cathedrals.
 His organ music has been widely performed, notably Fiesta! which has received hundreds of performances worldwide and several commercial recordings and broadcasts.
 Animal Parade has been performed and recorded frequently, including several occasions at St Paul’s Cathedral, London for the Lord Mayor’s Show.
 His trio for flute, oboe and piano Heatwave has been recorded as the title work on CD.
+In 2019, Iain co-composed the soundtrack for the Horrible Histories Movie: Rotten Romans and conducted the recording with Aurora Orchestra.
 Other works include orchestral, instrumental and chamber works, choral music and many solo organ and piano works.
 Iain has composed much music for amateur choirs, youth orchestras and beginner instrumentalists.
 His series of piano volumes Grade by Grade is published by Boosey & Hawkes and features many new compositions and arrangements for Grades 1 to 5.
 Iain’s music is always melodic, expressive and predominantly tonal, with strong jazz and rhythmic influences, covering a wide emotional range.

 Iain’s numerous arrangements have been recorded, published and performed across the world.
 He has made arrangements in many styles, including traditional African songs, Berlin cabaret, folk, klezmer, jazz and pop.
 Iain is the Arranger in Residence for the Aurora Orchestra who have performed and recorded his compositions and arrangements, including all the songs for the Horrible Histories Prom in 2011.
 Also in 2011, the BBC Concert Orchestra performed his orchestration of a song for the Comedy Prom.
 Iain orchestrated and arranged all the music for live performances of the play version of A Clockwork Orange in 2017, involving the BBC Philharmonic and an ensemble of actors.
 He also arranged an orchestral medley of children’s TV themes for BBC Music Day in 2017 that was performed by the BBC Philharmonic.
 The Palestine Youth Orchestra performed his symphonic orchestral arrangements of songs by the Rahbani brothers on their 2016 UK tour.
 His orchestrations of songs from Julia Donaldson’s The Gruffalo have been performed by the London Philharmonic Orchestra.
 He has made many reductions of large orchestral works for chamber orchestras and ensembles, notably a 15 player version of Mahler’s 1st Symphony, which has received hundreds of performances worldwide.
 Other major reductions include chamber versions of operas by Dvorak, Janacek and Tippett, and large symphonic works by Bartok, Brahms, Debussy, Elgar, Gershwin, Mahler, Rachmaninoff, Wagner and many more.
 His chamber ensemble arrangement of Brahms’s German Requiem is frequently performed, and other notable reduced choral arrangements include Elgar Dream of Gerontius and Mendelssohn’s Lobegesang.
 Novello have published a number of his choral arrangements of folk songs and hymns.
 Iain has made many solo piano arrangements for his own concerts, including three Elgar symphonies, several Mahler symphonies, and jazz-inspired version of songs by Gershwin, Irving Berlin, ABBA and more.
 His organ arrangement of Elgar’s Pomp and Circumstance March No. 5 was performed at the 2011 Royal Wedding in Westminster Abbey.
 In 2017/18 Iain arranged many of the BBC Ten Pieces selection for school performances, making parts from beginner to advanced level for all instruments.
 These have been downloaded thousands of times and used in many children’s concerts.